 Students from high school or adults looking to earn a degree often get surprised at the wide variety of associates degrees available.
 There are numerous options for anyone aspiring to earn a degree.
-However, many people often think about bachelor’s and master’s degree when discussing advanced education options.
+However, many people often think about bachelor’s degree and master’s degree when discussing advanced education options.
 Very few individuals know that those are not the only options out there.
 An associate degree program offers another choice that is equally promising to explore.

 You can find an associate’s degree program for you in community colleges, vocational schools, and technical colleges.
 Depending on the type of associate degree, you can use it as a foundation for a bachelor’s degree or a master’s program at the university.
 Associate degrees can be obtained as qualifications for employment in very many industries.
 This post highlights different types of associate’s degrees and job opportunities they offer.